Founders, Irmina Nazar and Artur Trawinski

 As a collector, Artur has supported both emerging and established artists.
 He has a particular interest in abstract expressionism from the 1960's and its correspondents in Poland.
 Artur is the Founder of global cosmetics and perfume company FM World, a leader in multi-level marketing.
 First established in Wrocław in 2004, the company quickly expanded globally and now operates across 93 countries.
 Today under Artur’s leadership, the company works with over a million international business partners.

-Director, Jonathan Tybel
+Executive director, Jonathan Tybel